-“Lightly used” skincare, cosmetics, hair care, and hygiene products and distributes them to disadvantaged women across the country.
+“Lightly used” skincare, cosmetics, hair care, and hygiene products are distributed to disadvantaged women across the country.

 This organization will help you find a charity near you that will accept your mattress donation.

-They currently can arrange for assistance pick up in 30 cities across the United States.
+They can currently arrange assistance pick up in 30 cities across the United States.